How Interior Designers Can Use SEO + Photography to Attract Luxury Clients

 They both drive luxury clients straight to your business.

-If you're a Dallas-based interior designer looking to elevate your online web presence and increase overall visibility, developing an understanding of SEO and investing in professional photography are your biggest secret weapons.
+If you're a Dallas-based interior designer looking to elevate your online web presence and increase overall visibility, developing an understanding of SEO and investing in professional photography are two of your biggest secret weapons.
 When used strategically, they don’t just make your website look beautiful, they do the heavy lifting and make your website findable.
-And that’s what has the power to turn browsers and lurkers into future clients and buyers.
+That’s what has the power to turn browsers and lurkers into future clients and buyers.

 In this blog post, I’ll walk you through how interior designers can pair smart SEO with strong imagery to attract ideal clients, all without running paid ads and without worshipping the alter of the ever changing algorithm every day.